tripleee/PyEasyArchive/libarchive/resources/README.rst

-**To eliminate some problems with installation, the public API has been moved from the `libarchive` package to `libarchive.public`, and will be reflected in the next release.
+**To eliminate some problems with installation, the public API has been moved from the ``libarchive`` package to ``libarchive.public``, and will be reflected in the next release.
 This is backwards-incompatible, but would otherwise prevent the install due to broken dependencies during install.**

 ------------
 Introduction
 ------------

 A ctypes-based adapter to libarchive.
-The source-code is written to be clear and intuitive.
+The source code is written to be clear and intuitive.

 Even 7-Zip is supported for both reading and writing.